 It won’t be wrong to say that activity-based costing is part of the ABM.
-ABC helps to maps the different costs to different business processes, which, in turn, serves as a crucial input for ABM analysis.
+ABC helps map the different costs to different business processes, which, in turn, serves as a crucial input for ABM analysis.

 Activity-Based Management – Benefits

 - The findings of the ABM analysis can serve as the data for forecasting models and budgets.
-Thus, we can say that ABM can assist the management to get a better idea of future business prospects.
+Thus, we can say that ABM can assist the management in getting a better idea of future business prospects.